Jsparrow/jsparrow.github.io/docs/rules/use-stringbuilder-append.md

 ## Description

-Replaces the infix operator `+` over `String` concatenations by `StringBuilder::append`.
+Replaces the infix operator `+` over `String` concatenations with at least three operands by `StringBuilder::append`.
 When possible, unwraps the parenthesized expressions.

 ## Benefits